Lanner falcon with it's wings out.

 At the Centre we are always looking for new ways to help promote the conservation of the environment and the unique species that live within it, and to further a nourishing relationship of stewardship between man and nature.
 The only limiting factor for growth and expansion is funding.

 At the present time the majority of the species maintained at the Centre consists of birds of prey and bats, however we do have extensive experience caring for primates (prosimians in particular), and reptiles, and several other groups of animals.
+Therefore it is our aim to increase the diversity of the species that the Centre works with in the future as resources permit.

 It has never been our intention to be a typical “display only” facility.
 Our conservation efforts, public education and environmental awareness, and particularly the captive propagation of specialized species for wildlife conservation, will always be the very core aspects of the Centre.